-The deteriorating situation in Afghanistan has put Afghans in danger, with women and girls bearing the brunt of the violence.
-More than 18 million people are in need of humanitarian aid.
+The deteriorating situation in Afghanistan has put Afghans in danger, with women and girls bearing the brunt of the crisis.
+More than 24 million people are in need of humanitarian aid.

 Afghanistan crisis news